 By definition, force sensor is a type of transducer, specifically a force transducer.
 It converts an input mechanical force such as load, weight, tension, compression or pressure into another physical variable, in this case, into an electrical output signal that can be measured, converted and standardized.
 As the force applied to the force sensor increases, the electrical signal changes proportionally.

-Force Transducers became an essential element in many industries from Automotive, High precision manufacturing, Aerospace & Defense, Industrial Automation, Medical & Pharmaceuticals and Robotics where reliable and high precision measurement is paramount.
+Force Transducers became an essential element in many industries from Automotive (car sensors or vehicle sensors), High precision manufacturing, Aerospace & Defense, Industrial Automation, Medical & Pharmaceuticals and Robotics where reliable and high precision measurement is paramount.
 Most recently, with the advancements in Collaborative Robots (Cobots) and Surgical Robotics, many novel load measurement applications are emerging.

 Firstly, we need to understand the underlying physics and material science behind the straing load measurement working principle, which is the strain gauge (sometimes referred to as Strain gage).
 Metal foil strain gage is a sensor whose electrical resistance varies with applied force.
 In other words, it converts (or transduces) force, pressure, tension, compression, torque, weight, etc… into a change in electrical resistance, which can then be measured.